OfficeDev/O365-Win-Connect/README.md

 Click the **Yes** button.
 This extra step will make sure that your app gets a redirect URI value in its Azure Active Directory settings.
 You don't need to know the value of this URI, but it's required for authenticating users in your app.

 **Note:** If you see any errors while installing packages during step 7, for example, *Unable to find "Microsoft.IdentityModel.Clients.ActiveDirectory"*, make sure the local path where you placed the solution is not too long/deep.
 Moving the solution closer to the root of your drive resolves this issue.
-We'll also work on shortening the folder names in a future update.

 ## Build ##